You are here:Home

 Australian Rules Football Betting

 Sports betting has enjoyed explosive growth in Australia over the past 10 years and, as a consequence, bookmakers based there have expanded their Australian Rules football betting services significantly.
 Long gone are the days when punters were limited to betting on the winners of games and the winner of the ultimate team prize, the AFL Premiership.
-Below we have taken the time to rank the best Australian online sportsbooks for betting on the AFL.
+Below we have taken the time to rank the best Australian online bookies for betting on the AFL.

 Australian Rules football match betting